bezark/FCLC-Video-Game-Design/Assignments/Labs/Lab_3.md

     - create their own scene
     - make an instance of that scene in the main scene
     - commit and push their changes to the repository
-- At least one branch and one successful merge from a branch into the master.
+- At least one branch.

 Submit the link to the repository page on blackboard.